COVID-19 risks

 https://www.anzen.mofa.go.jp/info/pcinfectionspothazardinfo_241.html#ad-image-0

-Also, if you receive information that a Japanese national has been victimized, please notify the Embassy.
+If you receive any information that a Japanese national has been affected, please notify the Embassy.

 *This email is automatically sent to the email address provided in your residence notification and the email address registered with Tabi-Regi.